 1. Excellent Credit History

-According to lendingtree.com, “maintaining a credit score of 720 or better will earn you the most favorable mortgage rates.”
+According to lendingtree.com, “most lenders require a 740 credit score or higher to qualify for the lowest mortgage interest rates, so anything above 740 is considered a very good score to buy a house.”
 But how low can you go without being disqualified for a mortgage?
 At most banks, a credit score of roughly 620 is the cut-off point.
 Because your credit score has a major impact on the loan interest rate you receive, cleaning up your credit report could save you thousands of dollars during the loan payment period.

 2. Low Debt-to-Income Ratio